How I became an Entrepreneur..

 How I became an Entrepreneur….: A story of 13 year child.

-My mother always liked her morning tea with fresh milk.
+My mother always liked to make her morning tea with fresh milk.
 And as a child I had taken most of her this habit.
 I still remember when as a school going 13 year old kid living in Jabalpur city, 365 days of the year my day would start at 6:30 am (except for the days I fell sick or pretend to be sick).
-The moment I got out of bed, my first job was to go and get fresh buffalo milk for her morning tea from a Milk Dairy which was almost 3 km away from our home.
-So I will take my 22 inch bicycle on which my legs will desperately try to reach out for pedals and be on the task.
+A Milk Dairy which was 3 km away was used to close at 7 am, therefore everyday I was made to get up at 6:30 am to go and get fresh buffalo milk for Mom’s morning tea.
+So I will take my 24 inch bicycle on which my legs will desperately try to reach out for pedals and be on the task each morning.

-It’s not over yet, almost on every school holiday I had one more task to be performed in the morning.
+Story is not over yet, almost on every Sunday and during school holidays, I was given one more task by her in the morning.
 Once I had my morning glass of milk, I would be made to go to the Thok Sabjee Mandi (wholesale vegetable market) and shop for fresh vegetables.
-So, I will cycle for 3.5 km with handmade cloth begs to Bazar, carefully pick fresh Veg Market vegetables from the pile of veggies and bargain the rates of veggies with Sabjjiwala (vegetable vendor).
-I was not allowed to pay for coriander, mint or mithi neem leaf bunch or lemons, ginger or green chillies.
-So once money is paid for bought veggies I will request each vendor to give me FREE lemon or chilli etc.
+So, I will cycle for 3.5 km with handmade cloth begs to Bazar, carefully pick fresh vegetables from the pile of veggies and bargain the rates with Sabjjiwala (vegetable vendor).
+I was not allowed to pay for coriander, mint, mithi neem leaf bunch, lemons, ginger or green chillies.
+So once money is paid for bought veggies, I will request each vendor to give me FREE lemon, chilli etc.

-And this routine lasted almost for 4 years without a break and was only broken after my father was transferred to small village and we shifted with him.
+And this routine lasted almost for 3 years without any break and was only broken after my father was transferred to small village and we shifted to new place with him.

-This strict regime of my mother indirectly seeded the discipline, punctuality in me and also made me hard working at one hand but on the other hand taught me early lesson of being a negotiator, a buyer and a customer who always want more from his seller.
+This strict regime of my mother indirectly seeded the discipline, punctuality in me and made me work hard at one hand but on the other hand taught me early lessons of being a negotiator, a buyer and a customer, who always want more from his seller.
 No wonder I ended up making my successful career as salesman and eventually turned out in an entrepreneur.